sap-tutorials/Tutorials/tutorials/hana-spatial-intro2-string/hana-spatial-intro2-string.md

     SELECT NEW ST_CircularString('CircularString (0 0, 3 4, 0 4)').ST_asSVG() as SVG FROM dummy;
     ```

     The first point is the start point of the segment.
-The second point is any point on the segment other than the start and end point.
+The second point is any point on the segment other than the start or end point.
 The third point is the end point of the segment.
 Here is an SVG representation of the above statement.

     ![3 points CircularString](spatial0205.jpg)